panoply/vscode-liquid/readme.md

 [Prettify](https://github.com/panoply/prettify) is used to facilitate formatting capabilities by the extension.
 Prettify is built atop of the late but powerful Sparser lexing algorithm and has since been adapted for refined usage with Liquid and this extension.
 Prettify exposes a granular set of rules and supports Liquid beautification in various markup, script and style languages.

 I actively maintain Prettify and it is currently in a **pre-release** (beta) stage.
 The ambition is to eventually have the tool become a competitive alternative to Prettier and disrupt "opinionated" conventions imposed upon the code nexus, one size does not fit all.
-Prettify was introduced in version **3.0.0** replacing [PrettyDiff](https://github.com/prettydiff/prettydiff) as the core formatter for this extension.
+Prettify was introduced in version **3.0.0** as the core formatter for this extension.
 Though Prettify has yet to ship an official release candidate it is stable enough for usage and its adaption fixes previous version defects.

 - [Repository](https://github.com/panoply/prettify)
 - [Playground](https://liquify.dev/prettify)